 Creating the Brights Luminosity Mask

-- Save the selection by clicking the Save selection as channel icon.
-The selection is now saved as a channel and given the name Alpha 1
+- Click the «Save selection as channel» icon; the selection is now saved as a channel and given the name Alpha 1

 Creating the Darks Luminosity Mask